 Attempting to change a functional adapted grip into an ideal tripod grip will often make handwriting difficult and tiring for the child.
 It creates a problem rather than solving one.

-Development of pencil grip
+Development of pencil grasp

 The pencil is held in the palm and the pencil point sticks out between the thumb and forefinger.
 The wrist is held straight and forearm is twisted downwards.
 The young child may also hold the marker in the palm of the hand with the point protruding past the little finger.

-Pencil grip and finger movements
+Pencil grasp and finger movements